 Who We Are......

-Our Partners, a husband and wife team who both qualified with law degrees from Australia, together have more than 30 years legal experience in both the private and public sectors.
+Our Partners, a husband and wife team who both qualified with law degrees from Australia, together have almost 40 years legal experience in both the private and public sectors.

 Mr Henry Hoglund is a New Zealand-born Tongan who grew up in Tonga and New Zealand while Mrs Fotu Hoglund (nee Vaai) was born in the big island of Savaii, Samoa but grew up not only in Samoa but also in Fiji and Australia.